Naruto Shippuden: Ultimate Ninja Storm 2: Critical response

 The game received "average" reviews according to review aggregator Metacritic based on Western sites, while Japanese magazine Famitsu gave it a nearly perfect score of 39 out of 40 for its PlayStation 3 version and a 35 for the Xbox 360 version.
 Some sites complimented the story mode as well as the presentation of the graphics which might attract gamers or appeal to players who are not too familiar with the Naruto series.
-IGN's reviewer complimented the game saying, while he was not a fan of Naruto, he was impressed by the game's narrative to the point of caring about the characters' fates; another reviewer felt that some parts might confuse some gamers.
+IGNs reviewer complimented the game saying, while he was not a fan of Naruto, he was impressed by the game's narrative to the point of caring about the characters' fates; another reviewer felt that some parts might confuse some gamers.
 The reviewer for GameTrailers found the story appealing despite its cliches.
 He felt the sequel was a major improvement over the first Storm game, and enjoyed how some characters can be unlocked.
 Another aspect praised by reviewers was the boss fights for their use of cinematic scenes and quick time events.
 VideoGamer.com said gamers would be amazed by the game's quality during these fights.
 Famitsu praised the advancements in gameplay and character control, in addition to positively comparing the animation and artstyle with the Naruto anime.
 While finding these boss fights appealing, some reviewers found some of other fights anticlimactic.
 Eurogamer felt Storm 2 was a good sequel based on the new characters, new modes as well as its online mode.
 The inclusion of Tekken guest character Lars Alexandersson was also well received by writers.

 Other criticisms of the game were that the characters had similar moves and that sidequests do not involve fights.
 While the visuals were praised, the world map was criticized for not having many activities other than finding items; some criticized the characters' interactions.
 Other criticism included the noticeably long loading times that occur during the story mode, as well as the similarities between characters' moves, which made the sequel lack the appeal of famous fighting games.
 On the other hand, Engadget applauded the breadth of strategies in the fights and the fact that players have to focus on interrupting their enemy's charging while trying to recharge themselves.
 The use of items within fights, as well as sub-missions, has prompted some to compare the game with Eastern role-playing games.
 Gamezone said the worst aspect of the game was its multiple use of arenas.
 Reviewers had mixed opinions about the audio.
 The soundtrack and the use of both English and Japanese voices was praised, while one reviewer found the cast unlikable, and disliked the plot and the voiceovers.